skynth/Wizard-Royale/WizardRoyale/Documentation/README.txt

 Roee Haiby, Leo Feng, Sky Ng-Thow-Hing

 Introduction :
-You, a powerful wizard, have been put in a battle arena with up to 4 other players.
-Strategically dispose of your opponents until you are the last wizard standing.
+You, a powerful wizard, have been put in a battle arena 1 other player.
+Strategically dispose of your opponent and become the last wizard standing.
 Avoid enemy projectiles and pick up spells, powerups, as well as state of the art equipment located in random locations around the map.
 Explore the map and think of revolutionary strategies in order to survive and emerge victorious.
 In addition, This game is designed for all individuals over the age of 6, as the game includes some mild violence in forms of combat.
 This game is especially enjoyable for those who enjoy battle royale formatted games, and fun games where you can compete against your friends.

 Play Wizard Royale today and see if you have what it takes to become the best!

 Instructions :
 Click on CONTROLS to view the game controls screen Click on CREATE SERVER to create a new server so others can join.
-Click on JOIN SERVER to join an existing server.
+Click on JOIN SERVER to join an existing server (Will not work if server is maxed out).

 In game controls :
 WASD to move your character up, left, down, and right respectively